Luckily, it was raining, which meant it was perfect gaming weather with no temptation to try “going for a walk” to distract us.

 We finished it while we ate Sam’s Chorizo and Prawn stew with rice, and it ended:

 Now it was the evening proper, we felt like something heavy.
 A challenge.
 We went for Nations.
 Not the simplified dice version, but the full epic game, taking in the entire sweep of human history.
 Not necessarily in the right order, though: I had built my first factory as Paul was finishing off Machu Picchu.

 There are a lot of rules and icons to get your head around, and at first I didn’t enjoy it at all.
 But over time it started to click and by the end I was using my resources pretty efficiently.
 It was too late, and my mostly pacifist philosophy was proven to be the least successful social model to follow.
 Meanwhile, military-minded Sam did far better, starting several wars that cost Chris and I several victory points each.

 Checking the rules

-It also gave us our first schoolboy-sniggering joke about bottom sex of the weekend when Paul placed a meeple on a card, innocently saying “I’m going to stick him in the aqueduct.”
+It also gave us our first schoolboy-sniggering joke of the weekend when Paul placed a meeple on a card, innocently saying “I’m going to stick him in the aqueduct.”